pboechat/FastCG/docs/project_structure.md

 Examples
 --------

-The **examples/** directory contains sample applications that demonstrate how to use FastCG.
-Each example is a small program (with its own main or equivalent via the FASTCG\_MAIN macro) that sets up a scene and showcases certain features:
+The **examples/** directory contains applications that demonstrate how to use FastCG.
+Each example is a small application (with its own main or equivalent via the FASTCG\_MAIN macro) that sets up a scene and showcases certain features:

 *   **deferred\_rendering:** Demonstrates the deferred rendering pipeline with multiple lights, SSAO, shadows, etc.